Pontefract Baghill railway station: History

 The station was opened together with the Ferrybridge to Moorthorpe section of the Swinton and Knottingley Joint Railway.
-Public passenger train services began on 1 July 1879, freight traffic had already started by then.
-The design of the station followed basic principles of the North Eastern Railway, it was, however, larger than the other stations opened on the line at the same time.
+Public passenger train services began on 1 July 1879; freight traffic had already started by then.
+The design of the station followed basic principles of the North Eastern Railway; it was, however, larger than the other stations opened on the line at the same time.

-Pontefract Baghill was also once linked to the Wakefield, Pontefract & Goole main line by means of a short chord to near the intersection of the two lines as shown on the accompanying RCH map.
-This connection closed in November 1964, but the bay platform it once used at the northern end can still be made out.
-Two short curves north of the station near Ferrybridge connect the Dearne Valley Line to the western end of Knottingley station westbound and the eastern end of Monkhill station (both on the Pontefract Line), but are now only in use for freight and diverted passenger services.
+Pontefract Baghill was also once linked to the Wakefield, Pontefract & Goole main line, by means of a short chord to Monkhill, near the intersection of the two lines as shown on the above Railway Clearing House map.
+This connection closed in November 1964, but the bay platform it once used at the northern end can still be found.
+Two short curves north of the station near Ferrybridge connect the Dearne Valley Line to the western end of westbound and the eastern end of Monkhill station (both on the Pontefract Line), but are now only in use for freight and diverted passenger services.

-In the Strategic Rail Authority's 2002/3 financial year, only 15 people bought tickets for journeys from Pontefract Baghill station, and 21 bought tickets for journeys ending there, making it the sixth least busy station in the United Kingdom at that time.
+In the Strategic Rail Authority's 2002/3 financial year, only 15 people bought tickets for journeys from the station and 21 bought tickets for journeys ending there.
+(Note: The usage information (station entries and station exits) is based on ticket sales in the financial year 2002/03 and covers all National Rail stations.
+By 2004/05, the figure has risen to 53.
+The Strategic Rail Authority finds it difficult to allocate passenger usage numbers for stations grouped together (tickets are booked to Pontefract stations and not a specific one).
+Adjusted figures can be wrong either way, hence the sudden increase in the figures.
+In any event, usage is low although the figure can probably never be ascertained accurately.)
+It was the sixth least-used station in Great Britain at that time.
 The annual usage in recent years is still considerably lower than that of Monkhill and Tanshelf stations.